 As a professional society dedicated to the application of science to the law, the AAFS is committed to the promotion of education and the elevation of accuracy, precision, and specificity in the forensic sciences.
 It does so via the Journal of Forensic Sciences (its internationally recognized scientific journal), newsletters, its annual scientific meeting, the conduct of seminars and meetings, and the initiation of actions and reactions to various issues of concern.
 For its members and affiliates, AAFS provides placement services as well as scientific reference studies.
 As the world’s most prestigious forensic science organization, the AAFS represents its membership to the public and serves as the focal point for public information concerning the forensic science profession.
 Founded in 1948, the AAFS is headquartered in Colorado Springs, CO.

 The Academy's annual scientific meeting is held in February at which time over 800 scientific papers, breakfast seminars, workshops, and other special events are presented.
 The AAFS consists of eleven sections representing a wide range of forensic specialties, and the annual scientific meeting gathers these professionals who present the most current information, research, and updates in this expanding field.
-The AAFS 66th Anniversary Meeting will be held in Seattle, Washington at the Washington State Convention & Trade Center, February 17-22, 2014.
+The AAFS 68th Anniversary Meeting will be held in Las Vegas, NV Rio Las Vegas Hotel, February 22-27, 2016.

 - February 13-18, 2017 - New Orleans, LA - Hyatt Regency New Orleans

 - February 19-24, 2018 - Seattle, Washington - Washington State Convention & Trade Center